amemoia/amemoia/README.md

 - 😄 Pronouns: she/her
 - 📫 Twitter: [@_notLeM](https://twitter.com/_notlem)
-- 💬 Discord: lem#6068
+- 💬 Discord: annie#0676

 ### 🔭 Current Projects
-Not working on much at the moment, trying to focus on school
+Not working on much at the moment, trying to focus on school and mental health

 ### ⚡ Things I (kind of) learned
 - Python